MetaCenterCloudPuppet/cesnet-oozie/README.markdown

 <a name="beginning-with-oozie"></a>
 ### Beginning with oozie

-Basic example without security: configured Hadoop cluster without security is needed.
+Basic example without security: configured Hadoop cluster without security is needed (at least **defaultFS** or **hdfs_hostname** parameters in hadoop class).
 You will also need to add permissions for Oozie to Hadoop.

+    class{'hadoop':
       hdfs_hostname=...

-    class{'hadoop':
+	  #defaultFS=...
 	  ...
       properties => {
         ...
         'hadoop.proxyuser.oozie.groups' => '*',